Charles Harvard Gibbs-Smith: Research and writings

 In The Invention of the Aeroplane 1799–1909, Gibbs-Smith wrote a concise account of aeronautical developments which led slowly to functional fixed-wing aircraft.
+He credited the American Wright Brothers with the first manned, powered and sustained flight because their Wright Flyer travelled more than a quarter mile (400 m) through the air, an "arbitrary" distance that Gibbs-Smith determined would separate sustained flight from powered hops.
+Gibbs-Smith noted the important influence of the French Army Captain Ferdinand Ferber who helped the Wright Brothers become well-known in Europe, and who pushed for the stability of a fixed tailplane rather than the Wright's wing warping design which was too limiting.

 Gibbs-Smith investigated the disputed subject of inventor Clément Ader's 1897 aeronautical experiments.
 Gibbs-Smith's 1968 book on Ader thoroughly described the documented evidence that Ader did not make a controlled flight in 1897, and only claimed to have done so in 1906, after others had already flown.

 In his 1960's "definitive" work The Aeroplane: An Historical Survey Of Its Origins And Development, Gibbs-Smith wrote for the Science Museum about the controversy over Henri Coandă's early aircraft—the Coandă-1910—which Coandă said was the first jet aircraft.
 Gibbs-Smith wrote a rebuttal to Coandă, describing how the aircraft had no injection or combustion of fuel in the air stream.
 Gibbs-Smith said that it would have been suicidal to the pilot to attain combustion of the turbine-compressed air as the open cockpit would be subjected to the heat of the exhaust.

 Gibbs-Smith also investigated reports of the paranormal, including ghosts, flying saucers and parapsychology.
 He defended his studies among more sceptical colleagues.